svizzusi/smileSupplyFE/README.md

 To get started with Smile Supply, follow these simple steps:

-1. **Create an Account**: Dental auxiliaries can create a Smile Supply account by visiting [https://www.smilesupply.com/signup](https://www.smilesupply.com/signup).
+1. **Create an Account**: Dental auxiliaries can create a Smile Supply account by visiting [https://www.smilesupply.net](https://www.smilesupply.net).

-2. **Log In**: Once your account is created, log in to access your profile and start managing your dental supplies.
+2. **Sign Up**: Once your account is created, log in to access your profile and start managing your dental supplies.

-3. **Explore Your Profile**: Inside your profile, you'll find information about your current supplies, order history, and low inventory alerts.
+3. **Explore Your Profile**: Inside your profile, you'll find information about your current inventory, order history, and low inventory alerts.

 ## Usage